awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+## [1.4.0] - 2018-11-29
+* Added: New option: Do Not Send - block emails from being sent.
+* Added: New option: Send HTML or plain text emails when doing an Email Test.
+* Added: New option: Mailgun region selection - US and EU (US is default to preserve compatibility).
+* Fixed: Compatibility with WordPress 3.6+.
+* Fixed: Compatibility with WordPress 5.0.
+* Fixed: Constants usage is much more reliable now, works correctly on Multisite.
+Constants are global accross the whole network.
+* Fixed: Preserve multipart emails when using Sendgrid/Mailgun mailers (were converted to HTML-only).
+* Fixed: Security hardening.
+* Changed: Prefill Email Test page From field with currently logged in user email.
+* Changed: Update libraries: google/apiclient-services, google/auth, phpseclib/phpseclib and their dependecies.
+* Changed: Display in debug output cURL version if Gmail mailing failed.
+* Changed: Display in debug output OpenSSL version if it exists if Gmail/SMTP mailing failed.
+* Changed: Display plugin version in dashboard error notice when emailing failed.
+* Changed: Do not allow to send Test Email if mailer not configured properly.
+* Changed: Notify in plugin admin area that Gmail doesn't allow to redefine From Name/Email etc.
+* Changed: List all constants with descriptions in plugin main file: wp_mail_smtp.php.
+* Changed: TGMPA: change descriptions from "Required" to "Recommended" (labels were incorrect).

 ## [1.3.3] - 2018-07-05
 * Fixed: Compatibility with other plugins, that are using Google Service or Google Client classes.